 Googlebooks' online provision of a volume of the editio princeps of John Chrysostom's Opera omnia (Venice, 1503) and John of Wales' Compendiloquium and Breuiloquium (Rome, 1655) enabled the compilation of several digital transcriptions that were used to enhance the critical edition of the Manipulus florum.

 The project has also benefited greatly from the assistance of librarians at the following Ontario universities: Wilfrid Laurier University, the University of Waterloo, the University of Guelph, and the University of Toronto (especially the Library of the Pontifical Institute for Mediaeval Studies in St. Michael's College).
 Enfin, l'editeur voudrait remercier les fonctionnaires des départements des manuscrits de la Bibliothèque Nationale de France et de la Bibliothèque Universitaire de Paris, pour leur aide précieuse.

-The editor also acknowledges and thanks colleagues in the Department of History, Medieval Studies Program, and the Office of Research Services at Wilfrid Laurier University for their assistance and support.
+The editor also acknowledges and thanks colleagues in the Department of History, Medieval & Medievalism Studies Program, the University Library, and the Office of Research Services at Wilfrid Laurier University for their assistance and support.